artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

 and blood when snapped and someday will hang bodies.
 Nude squanderers flee, the prey of dog-hunts.

-A rain of fire justly rewards blasphemies in this circle of sand, cross'd only via tears flowing from the Old Man's diverse crevices.
+A rain of fire justly rewards blasphemers in this sandy circle, crossed only via tears flowing from the Old Man's diverse crevices.

 Dantes' mentor, Ser Brunetto, appears---